 Our work in Kenya

-Headquartered in Nairobi, with programs in 22 of the country’s 47 counties, our operation in Kenya is among the network’s most pioneering, particularly for its work with youth.
-“Success is almost guaranteed” to mums aged 13 to 30 who take part in our Young Mothers Program, according to an independent review, while our Entrepreneurship Clubs for students aged 10 to 16 continue to spread throughout the country.
+Headquartered in Nairobi, with programmes in roughly half of the country’s 47 counties, our operation in Kenya is among the network’s most pioneering, particularly for its work with youth.
+“Success is almost guaranteed” to mums aged 13 to 30 who take part in our Young Mothers Programme, according to an independent review, while our Entrepreneurship Clubs for students aged 10 to 16 continue to spread throughout the country.

 Our Enterprise Incubation Fund (EIF) in Kenya is also notable.
 In December 2014, global accountancy network Parker Randall evaluated the EIF, which provides Self-Help Group members with access to microloans, typically worth about US $140, to launch and grow their businesses.
 The audit confirmed an astonishing result: 100 percent repayment rates, across the board, for the entire duration of the fund.
 Intense financial skills training and the collective guarantee of other Self-Help Group members were credited with producing this result.